-Expand transit service,

-1.3 B connectivity, and transit stop amenities
+Expand transit service, connectivity, 1.3 B and transit stop amenities

 Engage with transportation partners like VTA to expand zero emission transit service in City limits.
 Explore the creation of shaded and green commuter amenities and increased bicycle parking in order to help promote a public transit culture.
-Develop a green mobility app that would allow users to check on EV shuttle routes and arrival times, see where available bikes and scooters are and potentially reserve directly on the app.
-Explore the inclusion of VTA transit routes and schedule, location of EV chargers and whether they're free.
+Develop a green mobility app that will allow users to check on EV shuttle routes and arrival times, see where available bikes and scooters are and potentially reserve directly on the app.
+Include VTA transit routes and schedule, location of EV chargers and whether they're free.
 Provide City funding or seek other funding sources to support these efforts.